 Emmer Green (Hanover) South Chalk Mine Site Records, Subterranea Britannica, 2003.
 (This reference is provided for the excellent photographs of the underground workings showing the main flint seam.)

-Grime's Graves Flint Mining Complex: article from Wikipedia, the free encyclopedia, April, 2012.
+Grime's Graves Flint Mining Complex: Article from Wikipedia, the free encyclopedia.
+Last accessed September 2022.